Test in production without watermarks.

 WordDocument doc = new WordDocument(table);

-// Export Word document
+// Export the Word document

 doc.SaveAs("UpdatedDocument.docx");